 Just last week, company CEO Martin Sorrell challenged the veracity of GfK’s claims that it was making progress in talks to get financial backing for a bid.

-Sorrell even called on the U.K. Takeover Panel to investigate, although it is unclear whether that regulatory body played a role in GfK’s decision to withdraw.
+Sorrell even called on the U.K. Takeover Panel to investigate, although it is unclear whether that regulatory body played a role in GfK’s decision to withdrawal.